Emmotes/ic_spoilers/docs/kingofshadows.md

     "id": 2457,
     "flavour_text": "",
     "description": {
-        "desc": "Increase the effect of Power of the King by $amount% for each Champion with the Healing role, stacking multiplicatively.
+        "desc": "Increases the effect of Power of the King by $amount% for each Champion with the Healing role, stacking multiplicatively.
 Additionally, Shadow Plague no longer has a minimum health at which Champions will not be damaged, and the Shadow Plague stack cap is doubled."
     },
     "effect_keys": [
         {